ilg-physics-ucsb/physics3L-manual/dashboard/lab0.md

 In [](#Activity-strengthanddirection), the magnet will provide an external magnetic field.
 Our first task is to characterize the magnet by measuring the *direction* of this field.
 Later, we will take care of the background noise to measure the *magnitude*.

 ######
-:::::: Activity (strengthanddirection|Measuring Strength and Direction)
-First, let's identify the axes and directions of your magnetometer:
+::::::Activity (strengthanddirection|Measuring Strength and Direction) First, let's identify the axes and directions of your magnetometer:
 ####